 Nadia Sophie Seiler Rare Materials Residency

 A residency dedicated to celebrating Nadia’s passion and expertise for rare materials and cataloging.
-The Resident participates in the cataloging and conservation activities at the Folger Shakespeare Library and is mentored by Folger librarians.
+The Resident participates in the cataloging and conservation activities at the Yale Center for British Art.

 Nadia’s talent and dedication to ensemble performance led her to becoming one of the founding members of what began as the DC Chamber Music Orchestra Society, and is now the DC Concert Orchestra.
 The Orchestra receives an annual grant focused on capacity building and music education.